Waterproof Satellite IoT Device

 Ground Control offers Iridium SBD airtime both as a prepaid tariff, and as an annual contract for companies planning a larger deployment of devices.
 Full pricing plans can be found on our Short Burst Data Pricing page.

-If you choose our prepaid, or pay-as-you-go option, line rental is paid in blocks of 1 month, and allows the RockBLOCK Plus to exchange information with the Iridium satellite network.
+If you choose our prepaid, or pay as you go option, line rental is paid in blocks of 1 month, and allows the RockBLOCK Plus to exchange information with the Iridium satellite network.
 You only pay for months in which you wish to use the RockBLOCK Plus.
 No annual contract is required.
-Line rental costs $17.00 per month and includes access to the RockBLOCK management system for managing your devices.
+Line rental costs £13.00 / $17.00 per month.

 Credits are used each time you transmit.
 1 credit is used per 50 bytes (or part thereof) of message sent or received.
 1 credit is also used if you check your mailbox and there are no messages waiting (A mailbox check).
 Credits do not expire, even if you are paying no line rental.
 Credits are shared/pooled between all of the devices on your account